GuilhermeDuarte-30/awesome-glsl/README.md

 * [WebGL Image Processing](https://maximmcnair.com/webgl-image-processing) - Covers a range of _Image Processing_ algorithms in WebGL such as Color Correction, Blend Modes, Thresholding, Dithering, Convolution and Film Grain.

 ## Books
+* Practical Shader Development: Vertex and Fragment Shaders for Game Developers
+* Graphics Shaders: Theory and Practice, Second Edition
+* Unreal Engine 5 Shaders and Effects Cookbook - Second Edition: Over 50 recipes to help you create materials and utilize advanced shading techniques
+* Become a Unity Shaders Guru: Create advanced game visuals using code and graphs in Unity 2022
+* Building Quality Shaders for Unity®: Using Shader Graphs and HLSL Shaders
+* The Unity Shaders Bible: A linear explanation of shaders from beginner to advanced.
+Improve your game graphics with Unity and become a professional technical artist
+* Unity 2021 Shaders and Effects Cookbook - Fourth Edition: Over 50 recipes to help you transform your game into a visually stunning masterpiece
+* Developing Graphics Frameworks with Python and OpenGL
+* Mathematics for Game Programming and Computer Graphics: Explore the essential mathematics for creating, rendering, and manipulating 3D virtual environments
+* Math for Programmers: 3D Graphics, Machine Learning, and Simulations with Python
+* Geometry for Programmers
+* 3D Math Primer for Graphics and Game Development
+* Essential Mathematics for Games and Interactive Applications

 ## Tools
 * [RenderDoc](https://renderdoc.org/builds) - Stand-alone graphics debugger.
 * [Shader Designer](https://www.opengl.org/sdk/tools/ShaderDesigner/) - TyphoonLabs' OpenGL Shader Designer